CFASL: Composite Factor-Aligned Symmetry Learning for Disentanglement in Variational AutoEncoder: Experiments

 \paragraph{Ablation Study} Table~\ref{table: ablation} shows the ablation study to evaluate the impact of each component of our method for disentanglement learning.
+In the case of w/o $\mathcal{L}_{pl}$, the extraction of the composite symmetry $g_c$ becomes challenging due to the lack of unified roles among individual sections.
+Also, the coverage of code w/o $\mathcal{L}_{pd}$ is limited due to the absence of assurance that each section aligns with distinct factors.
+In the case of w/o $\mathcal{L}_s$, each section assigns a different role and the elements of each section align on the same factor, and w/o $\mathcal{L}_s$ case is better than w/o $\mathcal{L}_{pl}$ and w/o $\mathcal{L}_{pd}$.
+These results imply that the no-differentiated role of each section struggles with constructing adequate composite symmetry $g_c$.
+Also, it shows that dividing the symmetry information in each section ($\mathcal{L}_{pl}$, $\mathcal{L}_{pd}$) is more important than $\mathcal{L}_{s}$ for disentangled representation.
 To compare factor-aligned losses (w/o $\mathcal{L}_{pl}$, w/o $\mathcal{L}_{pd}$, w/o $\mathcal{L}_{s}$, and w/o $\mathcal{L}_{pl} + \mathcal{L}_{pd} + \mathcal{L}_{s}$), the best of among four cases is the w/o $\mathcal{L}_{pl} + \mathcal{L}_{pd} + \mathcal{L}_{s}$ and it implies that these losses are interrelated.
-In the case of w/o $\mathcal{L}_{pl}$, the extraction of the composite symmetry $g_c$ becomes challenging due to the lack of unified roles among individual sections.
-Composite symmetry $g_c$ is affected by the second section selection method, which is whether to use the section or not (0 or 1).
-Therefore, composite that has a different role on elements in the same section struggles with constructing adequate composite symmetry $g_c$.
-With the similar perspective referred to w/o $\mathcal{L}_{pl}$ case, the coverage of code w/o $\mathcal{L}_{pd}$ is limited due to the absence of assurance that each section aligns with distinct factors.
-In the case of w/o $\mathcal{L}_s$, each section assigns a different role and the elements of each section align on the same factor, w/o $\mathcal{L}_s$ case is better than w/o $\mathcal{L}_{pl}$ and w/o $\mathcal{L}_{pd}$.
 Also, constructing the symmetries without the equivariant model is meaningless because the model does not satisfy Equation~\ref{equation: equivariant mapping 1}-~\ref{eq: encoder equivariant loss}.
 The w/o $\mathcal{L}_{equiv}$ naturally shows the lowest results compared to other cases except w/o $\mathcal{L}_{pd}$ and $\mathcal{L}_{pl}$.
-Moreover, the w/o $\mathcal{L}_p$ case shows the impact of the second section selection for unsupervised learning.
+Moreover, the w/o $\mathcal{L}_p$ case shows the impact of the section selection method (section~\ref{paragraph: section selection}) for unsupervised learning.
 Above all, each group exhibits a positive influence on disentanglement when compared to the base model ($\beta$-VAE).
 When combining all loss functions, our method consistently outperforms the others across the majority of evaluation metrics.
-The inductive bias for symmetry changes ($\mathcal{L}_{pl} + \mathcal{L}_{pd}$) is less effective than that for composition because the bias is only for symmetry change control without latent dimension matching to a factor.
-The inclusion of a sparsity loss effectively addresses this concern and yields the best improvement.
-More details are in the Appendix~\ref{appendix: ablation studies}.